-Comparative medicine is a discipline in which the similarities and differences in biology among animals enhance the understanding of mechanisms of human and animal disease alike.
-In this way, biomedical research, clinical studies, and, ultimately, therapy directed at experimentally induced and spontaneously occurring diseases in animals forms the basis for animal models of human and animal disease.
-Comparative medicine translates basic science knowledge into applied clinical information.
+Comparative medicine is a discipline in which the similarities and differences in biology among animal species are studied to enhance the understanding of mechanisms of human and animal disease.
+Comparative medicine facilitates the translation of basic science knowledge into clinical applications.

-Animals with naturally occurring disease provide a largely untapped comparative medicine resource.
+Animals with naturally occurring disease provide an underutilized comparative medicine resource.
 Advantages of using animals with spontaneously occurring disease, compared with using animals with experimentally induced disease, include:

 Therefore, the AVMA supports applying knowledge gained from animals with spontaneously occurring disease to enhance the development of new diagnostic tools, vaccines, and therapies for human beings and animals.
-This will require development of a national research infrastructure to support comparative animal research, including enhanced funding sources for domestic animal research, development of domestic animal disease databases, development of consortia to perform clinical trials, and implementation of strategies to increase the number of veterinarians with laboratory animal medicine focus.
+This will require development of a national research infrastructure to support comparative animal research, including enhanced funding sources for domestic animal research, development of domestic animal disease databases, development of consortia to perform clinical trials, and implementation of strategies to increase the number of veterinarians with comparative medicine research focus

 2015 American Veterinary Medical Association